-- 6 mil polyethylene moisture barrier- seams overlapped 4"- 6" and taped using a waterproof adhesive tape (e.g. duct tape) must be used or LL underlayment with a water vapor permeance of 0.1 perm or less when tested in accordance with the ASTM E96. - Do not proceed with installation if concrete is wet or shows sign of dampness.
+- 6 mil polyethylene moisture barrier- seams overlapped 4"- 6" and taped using a waterproof adhesive tape (e.g. duct tape) must be used or LL underlayment with a water vapor permeance of 0.1 perm or less when tested in accordance with the ASTM E96. - Roll-Cote by Bostik, a new roller applied moisture barrier alternative to 6 mil poly.
+Two coats of Roll-Cote must be applied to perform as a Moisture-Vapor-Barrier.
+Follow manufacturer's TDS / installation guide.
+Click here for complete details - Do not proceed with installation if concrete is wet or shows sign of dampness.
 Excessive moisture could lead to mold / mildew.
-(Underlayment's with a vapor retarder still require this moisture barrier). - To address flatness concerns; Grind down\ high spots and fill in low spots with an appropriate Portland cement based patch or self-leveler (allow to cure fully) prior to installing floor. \CAUTION: Follow OSHA guidelines (29 CFR 1926.1153) regarding silica dust hazards. - 15 / 30 lb. roofing felt or vinyl tile can be used to build up (in layers) low areas on concrete subfloors.
+(Underlayment's with a vapor retarder still require this moisture barrier). - To address flatness concerns; Grind down high spots and fill in low spots with an appropriate Portland cement based patch or self-leveler (allow to cure fully) prior to installing floor.
+CAUTION: Follow OSHA guidelines (29 CFR 1926.1153) regarding silica dust hazards. - 15 / 30 lb. roofing felt or vinyl tile can be used to build up (in layers) low areas on concrete subfloors.